 8. Creativity and Culture

-Cultural policy in Hungary, especially that aimed at young people, is increasingly associated with a salient and conscious reconceptualisation of community culture.
-The concept of basic cultural provision: a form of provision in the field of culture that provides the minimum of cultural services used by a vast majority of the public – thus the municipal level is essential in culture-related tasks and has a high priority in both planning and funding.
-Basic cultural services are often mentioned in relation to young people, especially students: one of the flagship programmes is the Lázár Ervin Programme (Lázár Ervin Program) enables all primary school students to attend cultural events. (see sub-chapters 8.1 General context and 8.2 Administration and governance).
+Cultural policy in Hungary, especially that aimed at young people, is increasingly associated with a conspicuous and conscious reconceptualization of community culture.
+The concept of basic cultural provision: a form of provision in the field of culture that provides a minimum of cultural services used by the vast majority of the population – thus making the community level indispensable in culture-related tasks and a high priority in both planning and funding.
+Basic cultural services are often mentioned in relation to young people, especially students: one of the flagship programmes is the Lázár Ervin Programme (Lázár Ervin Program) enables all primary school students to attend cultural events.
+In terms of the main directions of cultural policies, the 'preservation and strengthening of national identity' is in focus and appears in youth-related policies.
+(Compendium, 2022) (See sub-chapters 8.1 General context and 8.2 Administration and governance).

 Culture-related tasks can be found in several governmental and public bodies.
-Community culture is administered by the Ministry of Human Capacities, in the State Secretariat for Culture.
+Community culture is administered by the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium), in the State Secretariat for Culture.
+The National Council of Culture (Nemzeti Kulturális Tanács), co-chaired by the Minister Responsible for Culture, is supposed to provide the technical basis for a coherent strategic governance of the cultural sectors.
 The two main public institutions related to strategical planning and funding are the National Cultural Fund (chaired by the Minister Responsible for Culture) and the Hungarian Academy of Arts.
-In contrast, the methodological background of community culture is provided by NMI Cultural Institute Non-profit Public Utility Ltd. (see sub-chapter 8.2 Administration and governance).
+In contrast, the methodological background of community culture is provided by NMI Cultural Institute Non-profit Public Utility Ltd. Besides, the Foundation for Hungarian Culture (Magyar Kultúráért Alapítvány), founded in 2021, has an increasing strategical role in cultural policies (see sub-chapter 8.2 Administration and governance).

 There is no national strategy for creativity and culture for young people.
 The most relevant documents regarding cultural policies of the government are